lalitghimire/hy_fullstack_graphql/README.md

 8.3 All Authors
 Implement query `allAuthors`, which returns the details of all authors.
 The response should include a field `bookCount` containing the number of books the author has written.

 8.4: Books of an author
 Modify the `allBooks` query so that a user can give an optional parameter author.
 The response should include only books written by that author.

+8.5: Books by genre
+Modify the query `allBooks` so that a user can give an optional parameter genre.
+The response should include only books of that genre.